LNG industry launches 'carbon neutral’ framework

 By Susanna Twidale and Marwa Rashad

-LONDON, Nov 17 (Reuters) - An international liquefied natural gas (LNG) body on Wednesday launched a framework to establish rules to declare cargoes carbon neutral as it seeks to make the practice of offsetting emissions a last resort.
+LONDON, Nov 17 (Reuters) - An international liquefied natural gas (LNG) body on Wednesday launched a framework for rules to declare cargoes carbon neutral as it seeks to make the practice of offsetting emissions a last resort.

 Environmental groups are sceptical about the use of carbon offsets and say the ability to pay for emission reductions elsewhere could prolong the use of fossil fuels.